Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Setup of the slow-fast systems

 Upon introducing the two new variables $ r := \eps^{1 - p} (1 - u) v_z+ c v$ (see Remark~\ref{REM:M}) and $s := w_z, $ we can rewrite \eqref{GG-ode} as an equivalent slow-fast system of five first order ODEs

 TW solutions of \eqref{GG-pde} now correspond to heteroclinic orbits of \eqref{slow-form} connecting its two equilibrium points.
 That is,

 There are three critical $p$-values that balance the asymptotic scalings of \eqref{slow-form}, namely, $p=0$, $p=1/2$, and $p=1$.
 In \cite{FHR} it was shown that the case~$p=1$ does not lead to TW~solutions and we therefore do not consider this case in this manuscript (actually it was shown in \cite{FHR} that there are no TWs for $p>1/2$).
 In addition, \eqref{slow-form} has three asymptotic scalings for $0<p<1/2$.
 In this manuscript we consider only the cases $p=0$ -- corresponding to fast TW solutions -- and $p=1/2$ -- corresponding to slow TW solutions.

-We refer the reader to \cite{FHR} for the procedure to apply when $0<p<1/2$.
+When $0<p<1/2$ the existence of slow TW solutions follows similarly to the proof for $p=1/2$.
+In \cite{FHR} the solution profiles are obtained via asymptotic approximations on the outer ($|z|\gg1$) and inner ($z=0$) regions and assuming solutions are sufficiently smooth in order to match the regions.
+Similar to the case when $p=1/2$ , it can be shown through GSPT that these solutions persist for $0<\eps\ll 1$.
+We refer the reader to \cite{FHR} for more information on the procedure to apply when $0<p<1/2$.

 Equation \eqref{slow-form} is in its {\it slow formulation}\footnote{Recall that the {\it slow} in {\it slow formulation} is not related to the {\it slow} in {\it slow TW solution}, that is, \eqref{slow-form} is the slow formulation of the ODEs associated to both the slow TW solutions with $p=1/2$ and the fast TW solutions with $p=0$.} \cite{J,K,K15}.
 Upon introducing the fast variable $y := \eps^{p-1}z$, the ODEs can be written in their {\it fast formulation}